rebassjs/rebass/docs/GRID_SYSTEM.md

 # Grid System

-Rebass includes and incredibly flexible, responsive flexbox grid system based on [Grid Styled](http://jxnblk.com/grid-styled).
+Rebass includes an incredibly flexible, responsive flexbox grid system based on [Grid Styled](http://jxnblk.com/grid-styled).
 Use the `<Flex />` and `<Box />` components to fine tune spacing and alignment in a variety of combination.